 How, then, can you mitigate against your FX risk?

 There are a number of different strategies you can use to help minimize the risk of market movements causing your business to lose money.

 By using a forward contract, you can lock in your exchange rate for a transaction up to 2 years in future.

-The simple fact are that most high street banks will take your money and make your transfer with no interest in what your needs are, and knowing nothing about your business.
+The simple fact is that most high street banks will take your money and make your transfer with no interest in what your needs are, and knowing nothing about your business.

 Watch the market

 One of the most effective ways to make sure you get the best rate is to simply watch the market.
 If you keep a close eye on things, then you’ll get a much better idea of what the good rates are in the current circumstances.

 Of course, another major benefit of working with a dedicated FX broker is that they can do the work for you.
 If you agree with your account manager on a rate you’re happy to trade at, they can then watch the markets on your behalf and alert you as soon as your specified rate comes in.

 These services – also known as e-wallets – are ideal for helping to hedge your rates.
 If you hold an e-wallet, then you can store money in many different currencies within that wallet.
 This means that you never officially ‘exchange’ rates until you choose to actually withdraw the funds to your main company account.